6156Project/playlist-pro-frontend/README.md

 3. then build `npm run build`
 4. then start the server `npm start`.
 See other commands below.

+## Sanity checking steps
+1. With network tab open, enter website with localhost:3000/login, or https://d39qy3qhpapskf.cloudfront.net/login
+2. Login with Google using a gmail account.
+3. You should be redirected to the Playlist Pro index page.
+Verify there is query params in the URL and your user name info is shown.
+4. Click page right all, and click random playlists.
+Some of them will have songs.
+Do this til the last page is reached.
+5. Click page left all the way to the left.
+6. Click "New Playlist" and enter some Playlist name.
+7. Scroll through pages til you find your new playlist.
+Click on it.
+8. Enter a song name to fetch and click the fetch more songs button.
+Page should be refreshed with new song.
+9. Add one more song.
+10. Click out of the playlist to another.
+Then click back to your new playlist to verify the storing is happening correctly.
+11. with your new playlist, rename it.
+Click out, then click back into it.
+12. Click the "user" button on the new playlist, and add a new user to have access to it.
+You should see a status message appear that says "true".
+13. Click the new playlist, and check user access for that newly added user.
+It should return true.
+14. Check user access for a non-existent user.
+It should return false.
+15. Now remove user access for this new user.
+It should return true.
+16. Try checking its access again, and now it should return false since it was just deleted.
+17. Delete the playlist.
+18. Click logout.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).